Homesteading Family Logo

 Why I Love This Method

-I love growing my own salad and cooking greens, as we’ve discussed in another blog post how we grow greens year-round.
+I love growing my own salad and cooking greens to make things like harvest pear salad, fresh peach salad, and homemade greens powder, as we’ve discussed in another blog post, how we grow greens year-round.
 However, one of the things I was frustrated with when growing lettuce and other greens was how long it would take to clean them once they got into the kitchen.

 That is until I discovered this great method of growing greens that’s very easy and straightforward and it keeps the greens extremely clean so they’re easy to use in the kitchen.